Palisades Recovery Coalition

 Treasurer

-Vicky Schiff is a Pacific Palisades fire survivor who lost her home in Castellammare.
+Vicky Schiff lost her home in Castellammare.
 She is the CEO of Avrio Real Estate Credit and serves as a post-fire neighborhood leader, bringing professional expertise and local advocacy to the rebuilding process.
-With deep ties in the business, real estate, and insurance industries across Los Angeles, Vicky is helping to ensure the Palisades rebuilds with resilience, strength, and vision.
+With deep ties in the business, real estate, and insurance industries, Vicky is helping to ensure the Palisades rebuilds with resilience, strength, and vision.

 Robin Degtjarewsky